 As Dr. Cobrinik’s lab has grown, I have continued to develop bioinformatics skills working with single-cell sequencing data.
 Single cell RNA sequencing (scRNA-seq), in particular, provides a view of gene expression with much greater resolution than cell population data but has many challenges for interpretation.
-Working with several lab members and collaborators on experiments involving scRNA-seq data, I have built up fundamental skills in genomic analysis including unsupervised learning as applied to dimensionality reduction for clustering and identification of developmental trajectories, as well as supervised methods like differential expression and classification for biomarker identification.
+Working with several lab members and collaborators on experiments involving scRNA-seq data, I have built up fundamental skills in transcriptome analysis including unsupervised learning as applied to dimensionality reduction for clustering and identification of developmental trajectories (mention Monocle and Waterfall here, and describe in 1-2 sentences?), as well as supervised methods like differential expression and classification for biomarker identification.
+Can give more detail here, unless you’ll describe the research in more detail in another part of the application.

 I am interested in statistical methods to draw knowledge from sequence data; however, I want to move from implementation of established methods to development of bioinformatics applications for genomic analyses.

 My career aspiration is to lead a bioinformatics research group in industry or academia creating more intuitive, accessible tools for genomic analysis that allow researchers to get more out of their data.
 I am amazed every day to interact with online communities of computational biologists and statistical programmers pushing bioinformatics forward.
 I have directly benefited from these communities in my research.
 But access to these resources can still depend on a first exposure to the possibilities of bioinformatics.
 In my own limited sample of research labs, I have seen the unmet need that I as a student can help address.
 Both bench and command-line skills are essential for progress in biology.
 I can make the biggest impact by applying my programming skills and by teaching others.
 As an undergraduate and masters student I have learned how to apply bioinformatic tools.
 As a PhD student I want to get the depth of knowledge to build bioinformatic tools and to be a bridge between programming and bench research.

 The work of several professors at USC has been directly relevant to my own projects.
-Michael Bonaguidi's work on single cell developmental trajectories is the kind of technical development and collaborative process that I would want as a graduate trainee.
+Dr. Michael Bonaguidi's work on single cell developmental trajectories is the kind of technical development and collaborative process that I would want to participate in as a graduate trainee.
 The work of Kim Siegmund on modeling genetic and epigenetic networks of cancer has been an inspiration for me.
 And the bioinformatic tool development of Kai Wang has been directly relevant to my own projects.
 I am open to other research areas to push forward bioinformatics and further my own training and development.